-Today, I'd like to present a well-known - but often misunderstood - Italian classic, or more precisely a Roman one.
+Today, we'd like to present a well-known - but often misunderstood - Italian classic, or more precisely a Roman one.
 It's pasta alla carbonara, and like other Roman pasta recipes, it is characterised by the combination of very few and very simple ingredients, achieving a compelling result.

 Of course, I'll first digress a little, because like many of these 'classic' dishes, carbonara has a story, or really several.
 Telling stories is a big part of what Peter Sommer Travels does, and as such stories tend to, this one conjures up a little of the country's unique history and also a tiny bit of controversy.